brainbot-com/es-nozzle/doc/command.rst

 different filesystems.
 They use RabbitMQ's management plugin in order to determine if a filesystem is currently being synchronized or not.
-The list of filesystems to work on, are specified with the `filesystem` key either in the section itself or in the main section.
+The list of filesystems to work on, are specified with the `filesystems` key either in the section itself or in the main section.

 Example: